FreeBSDDesktop/freebsddesktop.github.io/_posts/2018-12-08-drm-kmod-primer.md

 Huzzah - success!
 Now time to play some games, watch some videos or even get some work done :)

 ## Support For Older Systems
-So what if you have an older system using say a Haswell era Intel CPU?
+So what if you have a system older than a Haswell era Intel CPU?
 Historically the driver for this hardware has been included in the base FreeBSD OS and will continue to be so in 12.0-RELEASE, but the expectation is it will be removed by version 13.
 To prepare for this eventuality a new port has been created named `drm-legacy-kmod`.
 If you have one of these older systems and are having problems with graphics using the `drm-kmod` port, please try this legacy version.